Forecast issued at 4:01 pm WST on Sunday 21 September 2014.

 - Southwesterly 2 to 3 metres, increasing to 2.5 to 4 metres offshore.

 - Southeasterly 15 to 20 knots tending southerly during the day.

 Please be awareWind gusts can be 40 percent stronger than the averages given here, and maximum waves may be up to twice the height.
 Wind warnings are issued for today and tomorrow and describe the highest category of wind warning for that day.

 Nearby Coastal Waters

 - This forecast is also available via scheduled broadcasts on marine radio.

 - Tide Predictions

-The next routine forecast will be issued at 4:00 am WST Sunday.
+The next routine forecast will be issued at 4:00 am WST Monday.